 Nosebleeds

 We often encounter nosebleeds in life.
 Nosebleed is also known as epistaxis.
-Actually, a nosebleed is not a disease, it is just a symptom.
+The nosebleed is not a disease, it is just a symptom.
 Because many diseases can cause this.
 We see nosebleeds mostly in the winter months.
 Apart from this, nosebleeds are common in children and most of them are due to trauma.
 For example, children may poke their noses and cause nosebleeds.
 In adults, nosebleeds occur mostly due to hypertension and antithrombotic drugs.
 But the most common cause of all nosebleeds is nose poking.

 Anterior and Posterior Nosebleeds